cpske/programming1/objects/lab-objects.md

 </table>
 <p></p>

-Note: There is a better design that avoids using static, called the *Singleton Pattern*.
+Note: We could design the Bank without using static.
+Its called the *Singleton Pattern* (allows you to create only 1 object of a class).
 You'll learn that later.

 3.2 **BankTest**: Write a BankTest class with a `main` method to test the Bank.
 Starter code is provided, but you must write more tests.
 Test every Bank method:
   * Bank.getNextAccountNumber() always increases by 1
   * Bank.addAccount( bankAccount ) really adds accounts
-  * Bank.addAccount( bankAccount ) won't let you add 2 accounts (or same account twice) with same account number
+  * Bank.addAccount( bankAccount ) won't let you add same account twice, or 2 accounts with same account number.
-  * Bank.getAccount(number) returns the correct account, or null if no such account number
+  * Bank.getAccount(number) returns the correct account, or null if no such account number.
-  * Bank.getAccounts() returns all accounts
+  * Bank.getAccounts() returns all the BankAccounts

 ## Problem 4. **BankApp**